 CCEA Plus on the local level is the most direct way to get information and support from peers.
 The local CCEA region has educational leaders who are willing to devote time and energy to assist one another when needed and regularly provides staff development opportunities through local conferences and meetings.
 Local leaders meet to give recognition to outstanding students, exemplary educators and community supporters of our schools and programs.
 All the local CCEA districts are part of the larger state organization that conducts a state conference annually.
 The state conference is an enormous peer staff development and professional education event for continuation educators from all parts of California.

 The interests of continuation students and educators would be completely overlooked in Sacramento if CCEA was not actively participating in the development and writing of legislation.
 Effective legislative action is achieved through active participation in the coalition of professional educational organizations and through the services of a professional legislative advocate provided by CCEA Plus.
 We are the primary leader in providing for equitable funding for our schools, protecting the integrity of our programs, having a “presence” in all areas that affect our schools and students, and in increasing the awareness of others of the needs our students.

 We Provide Recognition and Networking For Staff, Students And Schools

-CCEA provides a “Teacher of the Year” recognition program that honors teachers at both the local and state level.
-Model Continuation High School recognition is a combined CDE and CCEA activity.
-Students and local community supporters are recognized by local CCEA district organizations.
-Each of the twelve CCEA districts provide these student recognition through awards and local scholarships.
-Local CCEA districts also provide for both group and individual competitive activities that all young people need.
+CCEA Plus provides a “Teacher of the Year” recognition program that honors teachers at both the local and state level.
+Model School recognition is a combined CDE and CCEA Plus activity.
+Students and local community supporters are recognized by local CCEA organizations.
+Each of the four CCEA regions provide these student recognition through awards and local scholarships.
+Local CCEA regions also provide for both group and individual competitive activities that all young people need.

 We Want Your Involvement and Support

-CCEA is a California 501c Tax Exempt Educational Organization
+CCEA Plus™ is a California 501(c)(6) Tax Exempt Educational Nonprofit Organization.